leoEspin/trade-blotter/README.md

 enriched version of the CSV file with the additional columns described below.

-The python script should be callable in the following ways:
+The python script is callable in the following ways:

 1. From the command line via: